nikitavoloboev/data/open-source/github/github-actions.md

 - [Debug your GitHub Actions via SSH by using tmate to get access to the runner system itself](https://github.com/mxschmitt/action-tmate)
 - [ssh-agent](https://github.com/webfactory/ssh-agent) - GitHub Action to setup `ssh-agent` with a private key.
 - [Stale](https://github.com/actions/stale) - Marks issues and pull requests that have not had recent interaction.
+- [Twitter, together](https://github.com/gr2m/twitter-together) - GitHub action to tweet from a repository.

 ## Go